Select Well-Fitting Athletic Shoes for Less Foot Pain

 September 24, 2018

-Proper shoe lacing makes a difference for your feet.
-It’s just one of many simple things you can do to safeguard your feet while you put them through the demands of an athletic workout or even a long day of walking over all sorts of surfaces.
+Proper shoe lacing is just one of many simple things you can do to safeguard your feet while you put them through the demands of an athletic workout.
 Simply lacing your shoes or sneakers properly, along with choosing a shoe that fits your foot correctly, can add comfort to your stride and prevent foot injuries.

 Improper fit and a poor lacing method are a dangerous combination.
 They can cause a variety of foot ailments, from blisters and hammertoes to foot disorders that are potentially disabling.
 Forget what you may have been told about buying snug-fitting athletic shoes that will break in with time.
 If the shoes don’t fit comfortably the first time you try them on, put them back and try on another pair.
 If possible, try on athletic shoes right after you’ve done the activity for which you’re buying the shoes.
 This is best since exercise makes your feet swell and will change the fit.
 Try running or walking to the shoe store or go to the shoe store at the end of the day, because that’s when your feet will be their largest from all the walking and standing you’ve done.

 While at the store follow a few tips to ensure your fit:

 - Buy a shoe one-half inch longer than your longest toe.

 - Be sure your toes can extend, and that there’s a snug fit around the heel of the shoe.